smheidrich/non-go-terraform-provider-assessment/README.md

 [Development Overrides](https://developer.hashicorp.com/terraform/cli/config/config-file#development-overrides-for-provider-developers)
 in one's Terraform CLI config instead.

-*Non-Go difficulties: ✓ I can't see any, because even though Terraform's docs warn that providers interact with the registry, this doesn't seem to be the case.
+*Non-Go difficulties:* 😏 *I can't see any, because even though Terraform's docs warn that providers interact with the registry, this doesn't seem to be the case.
 Maybe they were actually referring to the issues in the next section, which relate to the **contents** of what gets downloaded from there.*